skylarc2006/rkg-utils/README.md

 # rkg-utils

 Rust crate meant to parse and modify Mario Kart Wii RKG ghost files.
 Supports the reading of all data fields from a vanilla Mario Kart Wii ghost, including extra data stored by [CTGP Revolution](https://chadsoft.co.uk/), [Retro Rewind](https://rwfc.net/), and [Mario Kart Wii Service Pack](https://mkw-sp.com/).
-Supports the modification of data fields stored in the ghost header and the ability to compress and decompress input data.
+Supports the modification of data fields stored in the ghost header, the ability to compress and decompress input data, and the ability to create new ghost files entirely using code!

 ## Contribution
 This project is always open to contribution!
 Contact `@skylardabest339` on Discord for any bugs/issues with the crate.